healthchecks/healthchecks/docker/README.md

 If you plan to expose your Healthchecks instance to the public internet, make sure you put a TLS-terminating reverse proxy or load balancer in front of it.

-**Important:** This Dockerfile uses UWSGI, which relies on the [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) header to determine if a request is secure or not.
+**Important:** This Dockerfile uses uWSGI, which relies on the [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) header to determine if a request is secure or not.
 Make sure your TLS-terminating reverse proxy:

-* Discards the X-Forwarded-Proto header sent by the end user.
+* Discards the `X-Forwarded-Proto` header sent by the end user.
-* Sets the X-Forwarded-Proto header value to match the protocol of the original request ("http" or "https").
+* Sets the `X-Forwarded-Proto` header value to match the protocol of the original request ("http" or "https").

 For example, in NGINX you can use the `$scheme` variable like so: